purplesandbox/TomeRaider/README.md

 Use`create_tomeraider_db_script.sql`

- - optional: use the `populate_db` file to add entries to the db
+ - optional: use the `populate_db` file to add entries to the db, if you wish to prepopulate it

 2 - Add your DB password